Canada: Related Information

-- Whilst in some jurisdictions such as the UK "ordinarily resident" and "resident" are distinct terms which occasionally overlap, in Canada a person who is "ordinarily resident" is automatically resident under section 250 of the Income Tax Act.
-Thus in Regina V Reeder 1975 it was held that a person who was born and resided in Canada until 1972 but who subsequently went abroad to work for a few years was "ordinarily resident" in Canada in that he "regularly, normally or customarily" lived in Canada and therefore was automatically resident.
-In other words having a habitual home in Canada makes a person ordinarily resident and therefore automatically "resident".
-This rule has led to a much more aggressive assessment of Canadian nationals transferred abroad.
+- While in some jurisdictions, such as the UK, ‘ordinarily resident’ and ‘resident’ are distinct terms that occasionally overlap, in Canada a person who is ‘ordinarily resident’ is automatically resident under section 250 of the Income Tax Act.
+Hence in Regina v Reeder 1975 it was held that a person who was born and resided in Canada until 1972 but who subsequently went abroad to work for a few years was ‘ordinarily resident’ in Canada in that he "regularly, normally or customarily" lived in Canada and was therefore automatically resident.
+In other words having a habitual home in Canada makes a person ordinarily resident and therefore automatically ‘resident’.
+This rule has led to a much stricter assessment of Canadian nationals transferred abroad.

 - A foreigner becomes resident in Canada for tax purposes if he stays more than 183 days in the jurisdiction within any tax year.